 Not everybody can afford to save.
 If you don’t think you can spare anything to put aside, then why don’t you look into a side hustle?
 Aa ‘side hustle’ is something you do on the side to bring in some extra cash and you’re legally able to earn up to a £1,000 before worrying about paying extra tax.
-If you don’t know where to start, then check out my guide to snaping up free cash.
+If you don’t know where to start, then read my guide to snapping up free cash in the UK.
 This should give you some inspiration to get started.

 3) Pick up presents in advance

 Sometimes we see something and we think it would be perfect for a loved one.
 So instead of walking on by, why not buy it and put it to one side?
 My son was born on 29 December, so we have a double hit of celebrations in December.
 With that in mind, I try and pick up bits and pieces when I see them throughout the year.
 If you’ve bought in advance, then there’s less chance you’ll end up with no money at Christmas.

 If you’re struggling to come up with a gift idea, then you could always make something for a loved one.
 I am not particularly crafty myself, but I have successfully made salt dough Christmas decorations, hampers and pots of gold.
 I’ve also had a whirl at jam making.

 If you decide to make gifts, then try to get started in advance, so you can spread the cost of supplies.
 It’s also worth shopping around and keeping a spreadsheet so you can monitor your spending.

 Christmas is about saying “I love you and I care about you” and you’d be surprised by how much people love to receive a homemade gift that you’ve put some thought into.